nestjs/throttler/README.md

 There are a couple of helper methods to make the timings more readable if you prefer to use them over the direct definition. `@nestjs/throttler` exports five different helpers, `seconds`, `minutes`, `hours`, `days`, and `weeks`.
 To use them, simply call `seconds(5)` or any of the other helpers, and the correct number of milliseconds will be returned.

-#### Migration Guide

-For most people, wrapping your options in an array will be enough.
+### Migrating to v5 from earlier versions

+If you migrate to v5 from earlier versions, you need to wrap your options in an array.

 If you are using a custom storage, you should wrap you `ttl` and `limit` in an array and assign it to the `throttlers` property of the options object.

 Any `@ThrottleSkip()` should now take in an object with `string: boolean` props.
 The strings are the names of the throttlers.
 If you do not have a name, pass the string `'default'`, as this is what will be used under the hood otherwise.

 Any `@Throttle()` decorators should also now take in an object with string keys, relating to the names of the throttler contexts (again, `'default'` if no name) and values of objects that have `limit` and `ttl` keys.

-> Warning **Important** The `ttl` is now in **milliseconds**.
-If you want to keep your ttl
-> in seconds for readability, use the `seconds` helper from this package.
-It just
-> multiplies the ttl by 1000 to make it in milliseconds.
+> **Important:** The `ttl` is now in **milliseconds**.
+If you want to keep your ttl in seconds for readability, use the `seconds` helper from this package.
+It just multiplies the ttl by 1000 to make it in milliseconds.

 For more info, see the [Changelog](https://github.com/nestjs/throttler/blob/master/CHANGELOG.md#500)